Estancias in Uruguay

 Uruguay is obviously a great place for horse riding tours

-While there are a couple of international operators or agencies for horse back vacations covering also Uruguay, I am adding here some data of local operators :
+While there are a couple of international operators or agencies for horse back vacations covering also Uruguay, I have added here some data of local operators (have not updated this in recent years, though) :

 - Huellas Cabalgatas, Ines Rovella and Victoria Miller, Atlantic Coast and Interior